doppl3r/Arizona-Innocence-Project/README.md

-Wooly Louie
+Arizona Innocence Project
 ---------------

-This is an Android app designed to boost the spirit during sporting events.

-  - Take a picture of yourself
-  - Drag 'iron' or beard matter over your face
+This is the basic scaffolding for my VC333 Project 3 Assignment

-  - Save your rendition
+  - Responsive
-  - Upload to NAU twitter
+  - Utilizes Twitter Bootstrap